List of Seattle Seahawks seasons

 The Seattle Seahawks are a professional American football team based in Seattle, Washington, that play in the National Football League (NFL).
 The team entered the league in 1976 as an expansion franchise and played their home games at the Kingdome until 2000.
 Their new stadium, now named Lumen Field, opened at the same site in 2002 south of Downtown Seattle and has 68,740 seats in its football configuration; the stadium is renowned for its fan atmosphere and has set records for crowd noise.
 The Seahawks were originally a member of the National Football Conference (NFC) in their inaugural season, but switched to the American Football Conference (AFC) the following year and played in the West division for 25 seasons, where they won two titles.
-The team rejoined the NFC in the 2002 season as a member of the West division and have since had more success than their division rivals with nine titles and regular appearances in the NFL playoffs.
-The Seahawks won three NFC Championships between 2005 and 2015 and won their first Super Bowl championship in 2013.
+The team rejoined the NFC in the 2002 season as a member of the West division and have since had more success than their division rivals with ten titles and regular appearances in the NFL playoffs.
+The Seahawks have won four NFC Championships and two Super Bowl championships, in 2013 and 2025.
 They are the only team to have played in both the AFC and NFC Championship Games.
 The team's ownership group was led by the Nordstrom family from 1976 until 1988, when it was sold to real estate developer Ken Behring.
 His attempt to relocate the Seahawks to the Los Angeles area in 1996 was unsuccessful, as were early attempts to build a successor to the Kingdome.
 Behring sold the team in 1997 to Microsoft co-founder Paul Allen, who remained owner until his death in 2018; the Paul G. Allen Trust, managed by Jody Allen, has since retained ownership of the Seahawks.